nayandeepana/WeatherUpdate/README.md

 # WeatherUpdate
 WeatherUpdate is a python program to find weather of your city
+#NOTE :- Using API